latex3/latex3.github.io/help/books/index.md

 **ISBN-10:** 0321508920
 **ISBN-13:** 078-5342508925
 **Pages:** 976 pages

+There are some extracts from the book as PDF files available from this site:

 +  <a href="{{site.baseurl}}/help/books/lgc2-excerpts.pdf" target="_blank" onclick="vgwPixelCall('d590c5a9cac547cb950b5cb45aa55413');">some excerpts from the book in one PDF file</a> (2.9 MB)
 +  <a href="{{site.baseurl}}/help/books/lgc2-ap3.pdf" target="_blank" onclick="vgwPixelCall('d590c5a9cac547cb950b5cb45aa55413');">bibliography and index</a> (1223 kB)